Baa Baa Black Sheep

 different colored faces and legs.

-Hand spinners, weavers, and other wool craftsmen often prefer "natural colored" fiber(s).
+Hand spinners, weavers, and other wool crafts people often prefer "natural colored" fiber(s).
 Wool is naturally produced in many beautiful colors: black, gray, silver, brown, red, and moorit.
 Some sheep have spotted fleeces.

 The Icelandic breed has the widest color range of any breed.
 The Shetland breed also produces wool of many different colors.
 Some fleeces have multiple colors.
 Sometimes, the inner and outer coats are different colors.

 It is not uncommon for black or colored lambs to be born in a white